Valid Inference with Imperfect Synthetic Data: Related Work

 \paragraph{Statistical Inference and Debiasing Methods.} Our work is broadly related to performing statistical inference with missing data, where past works have explored approaches to yielding valid and efficient parameter estimates \citep{robins1994estimation}.
 Other work has notably explored the usage of ML models to estimate nuisance parameters \citep{chernozhukov2018double}.
-The most related line of research are debiasing methods \citep{egami2023using, gligoric2024can} that focus on combining ground truth data with surrogate predictions (often produced by a machine learning model) to perform statistical inference.
+The most related line of research are debiasing methods that focus on combining ground truth data with surrogate predictions (often produced by a machine learning model) to perform statistical inference \citep{egami2023using, gligoric2024can}.
 These frameworks are often referred to as prediction-powered inference \citep{angelopoulos2023prediction, angelopoulos2023ppi++} in the machine learning literature.
-These methods have been well-studied in the context of predicted outcomes and, more recently, predicted covariates \citep{ji2025predictions}.
+Such methods have been well-studied in the context of predicted outcomes and, more recently, predicted covariates \citep{ji2025predictions}.
 A key difference between these works and our setting is that the primary focus of our work is how to incorporate fully synthetic samples, which remains unaddressed by previous work.
+For clarity, we refer to samples as fully synthetic when (1) the underlying text is synthetically generated and (2) both its covariates and outcomes are model predictions.